-Bitcoin mining activities are energy-intensive, which may restrict the geographic locations of miners, in particular, locations with renewable sources of power.
-Government regulators may potentially restrict the ability of electricity suppliers to provide electricity to Bitcoin miners, including us, or Bitcoin mining activities generally..
+Bitcoin mining activities are energy-intensive, which may restrict the geographic locations of miners.
+Government regulators may potentially restrict the ability of electricity suppliers to provide electricity to Bitcoin miners, including us.

 Mining Bitcoin requires significant amounts of electrical power, and electricity costs are expected to account for a material portion of our operating costs.
 There has been a substantial increase in the demand for electricity for Bitcoin mining, and this has had varying level of impact on local electricity supply.
 The availability and cost of electricity will impact the geographic locations in which we conduct mining activities.